 The Opening Night Celebrations is a FREE public event on September 20, 2012 from 7:30pm – 11:00pm on the inner drive of the Benjamin Franklin Parkway.
 Opening Remarks and Ceremonial Lighting begin at 8:30 pm.
 The celebration will include a selection of local food trucks, a live countdown and ceremonial lighting, as well as a presentation by the artist and other special guests.
 Click here for the Opening Night program.

-*Congratulations to the Friends Select School for being the first public voice of Open Air!
-They recorded a voice message at www.openairphilly.net.
-Their entry had the highest rating and most votes and was played-back during the Public Opening Celebration on September 20.
+*Congratulations to the Friends Select School for being the first public voice of OPEN AIR!
+Having received the highest rating and most votes, their recorded message on www.openairphilly.net was the first to be played during the Opening Celebration on September 20, 2012.
 To hear their message, click here.

 RSVP/Free but tickets are required – visit philamuseum.org/calenderEvents

 In conjunction with the Association for Public Art and the DesignPhiladelphia Festival, PennDesign is pleased to welcome Richard Sommer, Dean of Architecture, Landscape, and Design at the University of Toronto, in conversation with Rafael Lozano-Hemmer, creator of the interactive public art project OPEN AIR.
 Ken Lum, Professor and Director of the Undergraduate Fine Arts Program and noted public artist himself, will introduce and Penny Balkin Bach, Artistic and Executive Director of the Association for Public Art will moderate.
 The conversation will be preceded by Sommer giving a talk in which he will situate Philadelphia, and Lozano-Hemmer’s work within his theory of the Democratic Monument, and a short presentation by Lozano-Hemmer.

 RSVP/ Free but tickets are required – visit openairpublicart.eventbrite.com